pcubillos/bibmanager/docs/api.rst

         Match any entry whose key is in the input key.
     bibcode: String or list of strings
         Match any entry whose bibcode is in the input bibcode.
+    tags: String or list of strings
+        Match entries containing all specified tags.

     Returns
     -------